It is not the appearance or personality. A new study reveals that the element that carries the strongest sexual attraction is the voice.

-Researchers in Canada say that we feel a physical attraction to a person who has similar voice to ours as regards pronunciation, volume and tone.
+Researchers in Canada say that we feel a physical attraction to a person who has a similar voice to ours as regards pronunciation, volume, and tone.

 Previous studies have focused on how manly or feminine a voice is.
 Men with deep voices and women with thin voices were considered by far the most charming.
 However, new research demonstrates that the mechanisms behind these preferences are more complex.